All Episodes

 No, that's a great question.

-Yeah, so I mean what is uh so okay with the app, we've got all these monsters and these uh semi-monsters and all this stuff that you're seeing on your phone in all of these public places, and you go out and you try to capture them.
+So, okay, with the app, we've got all these monsters and these semi-monsters and all this stuff that you're seeing on your phone in all of these public places, and you go out and you try to capture them.

 What is fun about that?

-That's the part that I missed.
+That's the part that I'm missing.

 It's immersion.

-And now you're actually in life and here it is.
+And now you're actually in life, and here it is.

 I mean, we've read all of these articles about virtual reality and the incredible potential that it has for human interaction and people literally creating their own worlds inside these bubbles.

-It might well be that this app is to virtual reality what the old TVs from the 1940s with the grainy little pictures in the black and white and the bars running through were and you look and you wonder how backward that was, but it was the first indication that it was starting and going somewhere, and maybe that's what this is.
+It might well be that this app is to virtual reality what the old TVs from the 1940s with the grainy little pictures in the black and white and the bars running through were.

-It sounds like you're telling me that people are creating their own reality, and they're allowing and they're able to mix that in to the world and they're into that.
+It sounds like you're telling me that people are creating their own reality and they're allowing and they're able to mix that in to the world and they're into that.

 Yeah.